PRECINCT PARTNERS

 • an insectary – the largest of its kind in the southern hemisphere and one of the largest in the world – to support research into mosquito control and mosquito-borne diseases

-• integrated scientific services, including histology, flow cytometry, proteomics, sample processing, analytical services, DNA sequencing and genome informatics
+• integrated scientific services, including NATA accredited histology, flow cytometry and imaging, as well as proteomics, sample processing, analytical services, DNA sequencing and genome informatics.

 QIMR Berghofer Medical Research Institute